inLabFIB/imp-logics-demo/demo/DEMO_GUIDE.md

 # DEMO GUIDE

-The demo is run over a Jutyper notebook (https://jupyter.org/).
+The demo is run over a Jupyter notebook (https://jupyter.org/).
 To facilitate its usage, we have already prepared a docker-image with everything you need.